 Get ready for the best of times

 Dublin always gives you a uniquely Irish take on life.
-Whether you’re shopping, eating out, exploring the lanes or visiting one of the many landmarks, a good time is never far away as you discover the city by day.
+Whether you’re shopping, eating out, visiting one of the many landmarks, or simply exploring the city as it explodes with the colours of fall, enduring memories are waiting to be made.

 History and art, or food with a twist – in Dublin, old greets new